 Enoch explains Gen6:1-2 also alluded to in Jude1:6 concerning angelic or rather satanic union with women and the irretrievable corruption it caused, even extending to the animal kingdom through bestiality.
 It resulted in the “giants” referred to in verse 4 and testified to in later scripture (e.g. Deut2:21, Num13:32-33 Hebrew interlinear).
 These offspring of unions between satanic beings and humans occupied the Canaanite territories, a notable being Og, the Amorite King of Bashan famous for his oversized bed (Deut3:11).
-(No, I never learnt about him in Sunday school either).
-But these are no more fairy stories than Noah and the Ark: they are Scriptural and archaeological realities referred to by some of the very earliest Church Fathers.
+These are no more fairy stories than Noah and the Ark: they are Scriptural and archaeological realities referred to by some of the very earliest Church Fathers.
 From these giants came the “unclean spirits” that roamed the world and were prevalent in Jesus’ day.
-Again, the Book of Enoch fills out much of the detail here for it pertains to the Gen6:1-2 incident concerning the fallen watchers.
 This polluted seed pool needed to be eliminated, which explains not only the Flood but the wholesale extermination of men, women and children (e.g. Deut3:6) in seven of the Canaanite nations God’s elect people went on to inherit, although some of these demonic hybrids continued up to the time of David (e.g. 1Chron20:4-8 Hebrew interlinear).

 Download a FREE PDF of e-book from HERE

 or a Large-print version of PDF suitable for mobile phones HERE

 Author’s Facebook page HERE